Rescue a sick, injured or abandoned wild animal

 An adult may not return if it is noisy or if predators or people are close by.

 Get help for a wild animal

-In Ontario, wildlife rehabilitators are authorized by the Ministry of Northern Development, Mines, Natural Resources and Forestry to provide temporary care to sick, injured and abandoned wildlife so it can be returned to the wild.
+In Ontario, wildlife rehabilitators are authorized by the ministry to provide temporary care to sick, injured and abandoned wildlife so it can be returned to the wild.
 Rehabilitators commit significant time and resources, and many solicit donations to assist with their work.

 Every effort is made by wildlife rehabilitators to ensure wildlife in their care do not become tame.

 To get help for a sick, injured or abandoned animal, you can contact:

 If you come across sick or diseased wildlife and you suspect there is a public health risk (such as rabies or West Nile virus) contact your regional or local health unit immediately.